-From the bottom of my heart, I wish all of you the authentic joy of the children of God, a tasty kutia, a cheerful celebration of Christ’s Nativity, and a happy, peaceful, and blessed New Year!
+From the bottom of my heart, I impart on you all my fatherly blessing, and wish each of you, from the youngest to the oldest, the authentic joy of the children of God, a tasty kutia, a merry celebration of Christ’s Nativity, and a happy, peaceful, and blessed New Year!

 Christ is born!
 Glorify Him!

 at the Patriarchal Cathedral of the Resurrection of Christ,

 on the day of the Holy Praiseworthy Apostle Andrew the First-called